jmhuie/SlicerBiomech/README.md

 2. I have a suggestion or feature request for how to improve SegmentGeometry.
 What do I do?

 Fantastic!
 I am always trying to improve the ease and utility of SegmentGeometry and would love to hear your suggestions.
+Please reach out to me through 3D Slicer Discourse page or via email.

 # Funding Acknowledgement